cds-snc/talent/_pages/en/Training and Development/Language Training.md

 **Targeted Learning:**
 * La Cité collégiale offers workshops to support employees who are looking to improve a specific language skill such as writing or speaking.
-* Language training is offered on a [part-time](https://drive.google.com/drive/folders/11VHuli4KKciGr0BWizkiN1pNQiAfqHYY) or [full-time](https://drive.google.com/drive/folders/11VHuli4KKciGr0BWizkiN1pNQiAfqHYY)basis.
+* Language training is offered on a [part-time](https://drive.google.com/drive/folders/11VHuli4KKciGr0BWizkiN1pNQiAfqHYY) or [full-time](https://drive.google.com/drive/folders/11VHuli4KKciGr0BWizkiN1pNQiAfqHYY) basis.
 Based on your need, you can discuss with your supervisor and explore your options.

 **Contacts at TBS Language Training:**
    [Nathalie Malette](mailto:Nathalie.Malette@tbs-sct.gc.ca) - Advisor